-In this context, the situation of the Schaeffler Group’s regions during the year was as follows: Gross domestic product in the Europe region rose by 3.3%, and the economic output of the Americas region grew by 2.0%.
-The Greater China region reported a growth rate of 6.5%, while gross domestic product in the Asia/ Pacific region increased by 3.6%.
+In this context, the situation of the Schaeffler Group’s regions during the year was as follows: Gross domestic product in the Europe region rose by 3.3%, largely driven by the 7.4% growth rate in India, which is also part of the Europe region.
+Economic output in the Americas region increased by 2.3%, while the Greater China region reported growth of 6.3%.
+Gross domestic product in the Asia/Pacific region rose by 3.3%.

 Trends in automobile production and vehicle population significantly affect the results of operations of the Schaeffler Group's Automotive OEM and Automotive Aftermarket business.
 The global trend in industrial production provides an indication of the development of the Industrial division’s business.